 What is Pop Surrealism?

-Pop Surrealism is another word for lowbrow.
-The lowbrow movement started in Los Angeles in the seventies, and is a collective name for streetart, underground comics, hot rod and tiki influences, and punk music.
-Often a sense of humor or sarcasm is used in this artform.
-As with all art movements pop surrealism has evolved during the years.
+Pop surrealism is another name for lowbrow.
+The lowbrow movement started in Los Angeles in the Seventies.
+It's a collective name for streetart, underground comics, punk music, and tiki and hot rod influences.
+Often there is a sense of humor or satire in this kind of art.
+Like with all art movements, pop surrealism has evolved through the years.

 Lowbrow or pop surrealism is only now starting to be accepted as an artform, thanks to pop surrealism artists like Mark Ryden, Jasmine Beckett Griffith and Camilla d'Errico.

 Lowbrow to Saskia personally is easy accessible art.
 It can be attractive to both well known art connoisseurs, as to the ordinary person who simply likes attractive pictures.

 To Saskia pop surrealism is a way of expressing herself.
 In it she can weave her deeper thoughts, although this may not always be obvious to the spectator.

 Here you will find a summary of Saskia's current artwork.
 Her illustrations and paintings are divided in categories and series.
 Are you interested in buying an original painting or drawing, then take a look in her store, or contact Saskia through e-mail.